Fire and Rescue

 Fairfax VA 22035

-For services prior to the above date, you may contact Digitech Computer LLC
+For billing or insurance questions, you may contact Digitech Computer LLC

 For more information, you may visit the Emergency Medical Services Transport Billing page.